Best Restaurants in Budva 2026: Seafood, Old Town & Local Grills

 Local grill restaurants (streets behind Slovenska)

-A few no-frills grill restaurants on the streets behind the beach promenade offer ćevapi, roasted lamb, and grilled meats at significantly lower prices than the old town.
-Worth exploring if budget matters.
+A few no-frills grill restaurants on the streets behind the beach promenade offer cevapi (grilled minced meat rolls), roasted lamb, and grilled meats at significantly lower prices than the old town.
+These places cater primarily to locals — the menus may be in Montenegrin only, but pointing at what others are eating works well.
+Portions are generous.

 Best for pizza